 Reading your tongue is as simple as checking your tongue in front of the mirror.
 See if you have any of the following symptoms:

 Unusual growths on the tongue

-If you notice any unusual sores or growths on your tongue that do not seem to go away, it might be time to get it looked at by your doctor.
+One of the ways to read your tongue is to check for unusual sores or growths that do not seem to go away.
+If you notice any, it might be time to get it looked at by your doctor.
 Having mouth sores are normal, and some people are more prone to having it compared to others.
 But if a sore lasts for about 4 weeks or more, without any sign that it is healing, it might be a cause for concern.